RatchetC/RegistrarApp/README.md

 $ npm install -g ionic
 ```

+### Java

+The Java Development Kit is required to build and run the project on android.
+You can download and install it [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+### Android Studio

+The Android SDK is also needed to build and run the project on Android and the best way to install it is to download Android Studio and use the SDK Manager to download the minimum SDK for the project which is Android 4.4 KitKat.
+You can download Android Studio [here](https://developer.android.com/studio/index.html).

 ## Download the project

 Download the project as a zip file and unzip into the folder you want to keep it in or clone this repository from GitHub.
 You can do this easily using **[GitHub Desktop](https://desktop.github.com/)** or any other version control system software, e.g. **[SourceTree](https://www.sourcetreeapp.com/)**.